 Baseball

-“Batter Up, Sailor!”
-Learn about baseball’s role in Navy traditions in this blog post, which provides an overview of the 2016 exhibit at Puget Sound Navy Museum, When Baseball Went to War.
+Baseball and the U.S. Navy”.
+Learn about baseball’s role in Navy traditions in this blog post.
 More than 500 major league players joined the military during World War II, including Yogi Berra, who served in the Navy as a gunner’s mate.

 Lynn McCarthy Collection, UA 559.08.
 USS Wright (AZ-1) Fleet Baseball Champions 1930–1931.
 Download image.